Easy Lemon Tuna Spaghetti

-This lemon tuna pasta uses canned tuna and a few other pantry stables to make a quick and easy meal that is comforting and delicious.
+This lemon tuna spaghetti uses canned tuna and a few other pantry stables to make a quick and easy tuna pasta recipe that is comforting and delicious.

-This pasta dish is extremely versatile and perfect for subsitutions based on what you have in the pantry.
-From linguine to fettucine to spaghatti, any pasta will do.
+This tuna pasta dish is extremely versatile and perfect for substitutions based on what you have in the pantry.
+From linguine to fettucine to spaghetti, any long strand pasta will do.
+You could also do a short cut pasta but the sauce definitely works a little better with the longer strands.

 Another substitution to make this lemon pasta just a little bit healthier is to sub a vegetable noodle like zucchini noodles or hearts of palm noodles.

-For the protein in this tuna pasta, I use canned tuna that is packed in olive oil.
+For the protein in this tuna pasta recipe, I use canned tuna that is packed in olive oil.
 If you want to go a little lighter, feel free to substitute tuna packed in water.
 Of course, salmon would make a fabulous weeknight pasta dish too!

 If you love this recipe for Lemon Canned Tuna Pasta, be sure to check out these other amazing pasta recipes: